lyz-code/blue-book/docs/nas.md

 you need to find the solution that suits your needs.
 After looking to many I've decided to make my own from scratch.

+But I built a server pretty much the same as the [slimbook](https://slimbook.com/en/shop/product/nas-cube-1510?category=10).

 Warning: If you pursue the beautiful and hard path of building one yourself, don't just buy the components online, there are thousands of things that can go wrong that will make you loose money.
 Instead go to your local hardware store